erikced/esphome-efs/README.md

 # ESPHome-EFS

-ESPHome-EFS is a custom component for ESPHome that allows you to read data from smart meters via the P1 port.
-It supports both Dutch Smart Meters (DSMR) and other European smart meters that follow the DLMS/COSEM standard with OBIS codes.
+ESPHome-EFS is a custom component for ESPHome that reads data from smart meters through the P1 port.
+It supports Dutch Smart Meters (DSMR) and other European smart meters that use the DLMS/COSEM standard with OBIS codes.
+This component is a fork of the ESPHome [DSMR component](https://esphome.io/components/sensor/dsmr.html), retaining most of its functionality while introducing a more flexible parser.
-It is a fork of the ESPHome [DSMR component](https://esphome.io/components/sensor/dsmr.html) which retains most of the original component's functionality but pairs it with a custom, more flexible, parser.
-Settings under the `efs` key are therefore identical to those of the `dsmr` component whereas `sensor` configuration differs.
+Consequently, settings under the `efs` key are identical to those for the `dsmr` component, but the `sensor` configuration is different.

 ## Configuration